Error analysis of a backward Euler positive preserving stabilized scheme for a Chemotaxis system: Preliminaries

-The semidiscrete problem \eqref{fem_uc} may be expressed in the matrix form \eqref{matrix_u}--\eqref{matrix_c}, where the matrices $\M$ and $\S$ are symmetric and positive definite.
-However $\Q_{\beb}$ is not symmetric, but as we will demonstrate in the sequel, cf. Lemma \ref{lemma:zero_column_sum_K}, it has a zero-column sum.
+The semi-discrete problem \eqref{fem_uc} may be expressed in the matrix form \eqref{matrix_u}, where the matrices $\M$ and $\S$ are symmetric and positive definite.
+However $\Q_{\beb}$ is not symmetric, but as we showed, see, \eqref{zero_sum}, it has a zero-column sum for all $\beb\in\Rn.$